 - Sam Neua: Close to the Vietnamese border, this remote town is set in some pristine mountains that are best investigated by motorbike.

 - Luang Prabang: This UNESCO World Heritage site is only four hours from Nong Khiaw.
-While most travellers would of arrived from Luang Prabang, for those who crossed from China or Northern Vietnam this old French colony will be an absolute must-see.
+While most travellers would have arrived from Luang Prabang, for those who crossed from China or Northern Vietnam this old French colony will be an absolute must-see.

 About the author: Written by ambassador Jarryd Salem, who also writes his own entertaining blog NOMADasaurs with his girlfriend, Alesha Bradford.
 Alesha was the photographer for this destination page.